Design APIs 10x Faster

 Free.
 Runs everywhere.

 There is not a single approach to design APIs “the right way.”
-Instead, we need to lean on industry best practices where relevant and take cues from those who will use our APIs.
+Instead, we need to lean on industry API design guidelines, best practises and patterns where relevant, then take cues from those who will use our APIs.

 Before you can communicate your API design, you need an artifact that someone else can use to understand your design.
 Historically, this might have been called documentation.
 While it’s still important to have human-facing documentation that is easy to use, more is required of modern APIs.
 In recent years the industry has rallied around the OpenAPI Specification.